Where the ballot sits, and where it is heading.

 The forward call is RS's directional multiplier: a 60 to 90 day outlook built from polling momentum, key economic signals, presidential approval, special elections, news cycle events, and committee fundraising.
 The current number is not the prediction.
 The trajectory is.

 Weekly polling average for the national generic ballot.
 Republicans held the lead through most of 2025.
-Democrats crossed in late summer and have held a narrow lead since, with the line plateauing through the spring.
+Democrats crossed in late summer and have held since, with the lead widening into June as economic sentiment kept sliding.

 Weekly polling average · generic ballot Get the data·Download image